Nigeria airline admits engine failure mayday call

 “We don’t know why it crashed.
 We cannot say the exact cause of the accident until the investigations are completed.”

-The government has set up panels to review the safety of all airlines in the country and suspended Dana Air’s air licence indefinitely.
+The government has set up panels to review the safety of all airlines in the country and suspended Dana Air’s air license indefinitely.

 Reporting by Mayowa Oludare; Writing by Tim Cocks; Editing by Robert Woodward